 It has been about a month since the last earnings report for O'Reilly Automotive (ORLY).
-Shares have added about 1.1% in that time frame, underperforming the S&P 500.
+Shares have added about 1.6% in that time frame, outperforming the S&P 500.

-At the end of 2018, O’Reilly generated $1.7 billion in cash from operating activities compared with $1.4 billion recorded in the prior year.
-During the period, capital expenditure was $504.3 million compared with $466 million in the year-ago period.
-Further, free cash flow improved to $1.19 billion from $889.1 million witnessed in the last year.
+At the end of the second quarter, O’Reilly generated $406.3 million in cash from operating activities compared with $443 million recorded a year ago.
+During the period, capital expenditure amounted to $142.6 million compared with $109.2 million in the year-ago period.
+Further, free cash flow declined to $261.4 million from $320.3 million a year ago.

 How Have Estimates Been Moving Since Then?

-Currently, O'Reilly Automotive has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, O'Reilly Automotive has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, O'Reilly Automotive has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, O'Reilly Automotive has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report